Symptoms of Benign Prostatic Hyperplasia (BPH)

 by Ricker Polsdorfer, MD

-Note: Nighttime urination can be a sign of incomplete emptying.
-In addition to heart failure, nighttime urination can also be a sign of other medical conditions.
+Note: Nighttime urination can also be a sign of other medical conditions.
 See your doctor if it persists.

 Other common symptoms include: